hanabi/hanabi.github.io/README.md

 * Given enough negative clues on a card (and potentially some ancillary information based on the history of the game), it is possible to narrow down the identity of an unclued card in your hand to possibilities that only include playable cards that are not already touched in someone else's hand.
 * In this situation, you are expected to blind-play the card.

+### The Negative Self-Chop Move

+* If a card has negative 1, 2, 3, and 4 on it, then it is explicitly known to be a 5, while not directly clued.
+* In this situation, it would be a waste for the team to waste a clue on it to save it.
+* Thus, the player should self-chop move the card.

 ### The Speed-up Clue